cyberserfer/JavaScript/JSfunctionals.md

 # Functional Components

+Components are a piece of the whole and are reproduceable.
+Things like calender functions would be a functional component.

 ## Loops
 For - good when you can determine how many times the loop will need to run.